 The Connecticut Gilbert and Sullivan Society performs the comic operettas of the British musical theater duo for the entertainment of audiences drawn from the local community and for comedy lovers from across the state.
 Founded in 1980, the group makes its home in Middletown, CT.
-Performances are in the fall, and done with professional orchestra, professional-caliber singers, costumes, and sets in the state-of-the-art theater at Middletown High School.
+Performances are in the fall, and done with professional orchestra, professional-caliber singers, costumes, and sets in the state-of-the-art theater at Valley Regional High School in Deep River, CT.

 The Connecticut Gilbert and Sullivan Society was organized in 1980 with the encouragement of then-Gov. Ella Grasso, a noted admirer of the works of Gilbert and Sullivan.
 Since then, the group has produced a Savoy opera every year.
-During its first decade, there were occasions when another venue was used but normally, and every year since 1990, all performances have been in Middletown.
+During its first decade, most performances were in Middletown, but since 2012 our shows have been staged in Deep River.

 CG&SS is dedicated to the preservation and enjoyment of the rich heritage of satire and melody that emerged from the unique partnership of William Gilbert and Arthur Sullivan (between 1870 and 1900).
 The art form they created together, which was nurtured by impresario Richard D’Oyly Carte at The Savoy Theatre, established the underpinnings which sustain the modern-day musical.